 Red raspberries provide 155mg polyphenols per 100g, while black raspberries supply as many as 980mg per 100g.

-Have you tried raspberry ketones for weight loss?
-Did you find them effective?
+Have you tried raspberry ketone for weight loss?
+Did you find it effective?